wacncontent/CustomizeTool/removeCommentOutput2/articles/batch/batch-technical-overview.md

 Develop with the Batch APIs to create and manage pools of compute nodes and to schedule the jobs and tasks that run on them.
 Write client applications or front-ends to run jobs and tasks on demand, on a schedule, or as part of a larger workflow managed by tools such as [Azure Data Factory](/documentation/services/data-factory/).

-See [API basics for Azure Batch](/documentation/articles/batch-api-basics) for more about the Batch concepts.
+See [Azure Batch feature overview](/documentation/articles/batch-api-basics) for more about the Batch concepts.

 ### Accounts you'll need

 + **Azure account and subscription** - If you don't have an account, you can activate your [MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/) or sign up for a [trial](/pricing/1rmb-trial/).

 + **Batch account** - You use the name and URL of a Batch account and an access key as credentials when you make Batch API calls.
 All your Batch resources such as compute nodes, pools, jobs, and tasks are associated with a Batch account.
-One way to create a Batch account and manage access keys for the account is to use the [Azure preview portal](/documentation/articles/batch-account-create-portal).
+One way to create a Batch account and manage access keys for the account is to use the [Azure Management Portal](/documentation/articles/batch-account-create-portal).

 + **Storage account** - For most Batch scenarios you'll need an Azure storage account to store your data inputs and outputs and the scripts or executables that run on the compute nodes.
 To create a storage account, see [About Azure storage accounts](/documentation/articles/storage-create-storage-account).